swag-eag/swa/docs/gravity-bridge/pioneer11-orchestrator-relayer-deployment-guide.md

 ### Generating the signature:

-To register the orchestrator with the validator, you need to sign a protobuf encoded message using the orchestrator's Ethereum key, and send it to a Cronos validator to register it.
+To register the orchestrator with the validator, you need to sign a protobuf encoded message using the orchestrator's Ethereum key, and send it to a Swa validator to register it.

 To get the signature, we will use `gorc` as follows: